Fossj117/fossj117.github.io/_posts/2022-10-20-algorithmic-curation.md

 ---
 layout: post
-title: "The Rise of the Algorithmic Feed and its Consequences"
+title: "Some notes on the Rise of the Algorithmic Feed and its Consequences"
-date: 2023-10-20
+date: 2022-10-20
 latex: true
 mathjax: true
 comments: true
 ---

+*These are some open-ended thoughts on algorithmic curation on social content platforms.*

 ## Rise of The Algorithmic Feed[^1]

 "Following" or "subscribing" to someone on the internet used to mean something.

 Back in the early days of Web 2.0 social media, feeds were not so algorithmically-curated as they are today.
-"Following" a creator on a platform like YouTube or Twitter meant that you would basically see their posts in your feed.
+"Following" a creator on a platform like YouTube meant that you would basically see their posts in your feed.

 For content consumers (readers, viewers), the "feed" was something closer to a chronological timeline of the posts or videos of the people you followed.